Morg207/Pokemon-Pokedex/README.md

 Welcome to **PokéDex 151**, a sleek and responsive desktop application built with **Python and customtkinter**!
 Explore the original 151 Pokémon from the Kanto region with real-time data from the [PokéAPI](https://pokeapi.co/).
 This app is designed to be lightweight, intuitive, and responsive — thanks to multithreading support!

+Code is licensed under GPL 3.0, art assets are subject to their original restrictive license (No resell/redistribution).

 ---

 ## 🎯 Features